e-conomic/client-side-application-course/README.md

 * demonstrate a solid understanding of the virtual DOM and how it affects HTML processing and rendering performance
 * demonstrate a solid understanding of the flux design pattern and how it differs from MVC and MVVM
 * explain the differences between immutable and mutable data structures
-* demonstrate a solid understanding of static vs dynamic typing in JavaScript
 * design, write and execute unit tests in JavaScript
 * write and deploy a client side web application written in JavaScript